DAY 1 – Arrive Assisi

 Upon arriving at our hotel and checking into our rooms there will be some time to unpack and relax.
-The Chapel of the Porziuncola, where Francis understood his true calling and received Claire into the order, is a fitting place from which to begin our pilgrimage.
-We will celebrate the opening Mass of our pilgrimage and afterwards have time for prayer in the Chapel of the Porziuncola, see the Chapel of the Transito where St. Francis died and the famous Rose Garden.
+The Chapel of the Porziuncola, where Francis understood his true calling and received Clare into the order, is a fitting place from which to begin our pilgrimage.
+We will celebrate the opening Mass of our pilgrimage in the Basilica of Santa Maria degli Angeli and afterwards have time for prayer in the Chapel of the Porziuncola, see the Chapel of the Transito where St. Francis died and the famous Rose Garden.

-DAY 2 - Tour of Assisi & Tomb of Blessed Carlo Acutis
+DAY 2 – St. Francis of Assisi, St. Clare of Assisi & Blessed Carlo Acutis

-The remainder of the afternoon at leisure will give us the opportunity to explore the town or to simply sit back and relax and soak in the atmosphere of such wonderful surroundings.
+The remainder of the afternoon at leisure will give us the opportunity to explore the town or to simply sit back, relax and soak up the atmosphere of such wonderful surroundings.